RadValentin/UoL-BScCS-course-notes/Data Science/notes.md

 Standard deviation is the square root of the variance, which is another measure of spread.
 Unlike variance, standard deviation is measured in the *same units* as the data points.

 #### Standard deviation of a sample
 If we only have data about a **sample** from a population then the previous formula will give a biased result.
-We can account for this by applying Bessel's correction: changing $N$ to $N-1$.
+We can account for this by applying *Bessel's correction*: changing $N$ to $N-1$.
 There will still be a bias for small sample sizes but this bias will decrease as the sample size increases.

 #### Normal distribution
 <figure>